treytomes/SUDOKU-COCO3/README.md

 | SF   | A shuffled array of digits; created by SHUFFLE:.
 | T    | Used for a true/false return value from subroutines.
 0=false, 1=true.
 | CT   | Used to count the number of solutions to a grid.

+## TODO

+* It might be more more efficient to use some PEEK/POKE commands along with the stack pointer instead of using an array.
+* This algorithm runs fairly quickly in Python.
+How fast will it run in 6809 assembly?
+* If I can get the runtime down to something reasonable, I can add a UI and turn this into an actual game.